职业健康安全

 • some warehouses and transport depots.

-Victoria has approximately 45 MHFs, which must comply with stringent legal requirements, including preparation of a Safety Case, to ensure they are operated safely.
-MHFs have to demonstrate their operational safety through a Safety Case developed specifically for their unique operations and situation.
+Victoria has approximately 40 MHFs, which must comply with stringent legal requirements, including preparation of a Safety Case, to ensure they are operated safely.
+MHFs are required to demonstrate their operational safety through a Safety Case developed specifically for their unique operations and situation.

 The Safety Case sets out the adequacy of the site’s safety management system by specifying prevention measures as well as strategies for reducing the effects of a major incident if one does occur.